 You'll hear most complaints from folks who use the 34PICT/3, 34PICT/4 or the modern equivalent for the smaller carburetors - the Brosol H30/31 (which is almost identical to the 1970 30PICT/3) - all of which normally come with lean jetting.

-The 1969 1300cc with 30PICT/2 carburetor is one of the older variety carburetors with slightly richer settings, so you would not notice the 009 flat spot so much (if at all).
+Your 1969 1300cc with 30PICT/2 carburetor is one of the older variety carburetors with slightly richer settings, so you would not notice the 009 flat spot so much (if at all).

-Another issue with the 009 distributor is the limited maximum advance.
+Another issue with the 009 distributor (touched on above) is the limited maximum advance.
 The vacuum distributors can run up to about 40-42 degrees under the right conditions (light throttle and medium speeds for example) and this helps fuel economy.
 But if you maintained that much advance with a full throttle and low/medium rpm, the engine would ping/detonate.
 The reason is rather technical, but is mainly related to the amount of residual exhaust gases which are left in the cylinder compared to the incoming charge.
-There is always SOME residual gases, since there's a head space above the cylinder.
+There is always SOME residual gases, since there's a head space above the piston.
 At part throttle there is a proportionally larger amount of burned gases in comparison to the fresh stuff (throttled fresh mixture but same head space of burned stuff) - at full throttle there's a lower proportion of burned gases because you are letting in MORE fresh mixture for the fixed volume of head space.
-This "contamination" of the fresh mixture alters the flame speed (the time it takes for the fuel/air mixture to burn) so open throttle needs less advance (burns faster) and part throttle needs more advance (burns slower) - at any particular rpm.
+This "contamination" of the fresh mixture alters the flame speed (the time it takes for the fuel/air mixture to burn) so open throttle needs less spark advance (burns faster) and part throttle needs more spark advance (burns slower) - at any particular rpm.

-(Incidentally, this is part of the reason why the low compression 1200cc engines need more advance - usually 10 degrees BTDC compared to 7.5 degrees BTDC for most 1500/1600cc engines).
+Incidentally, this is part of the reason why the low compression 1200cc engines need more advance - usually 10 degrees BTDC compared to 7.5 degrees BTDC for most higher 1500/1600cc engines).
 Low compression means more head space (compared to the cylinder volume), and so there is more contamination of the fresh charge throughout the rpm range and that means a little more advance is needed so all the fuel is burned just as the piston starts it's descent.

 Since the 009 distributor has been limited to 28-32 degrees compared to the vacuum distributor's 40-42, it's actually under-advanced for a lot of driving conditions, and this means worse fuel economy.
 And because you need to set the carburetor to run rich to reduce the flat spots, fuel economy suffers even more.